Bottersnike/Micro-Pi/docs/Installing.md

 [http://yottadocs.mbed.com/#windows-path](http://yottadocs.mbed.com/#windows-path).
 If you want you can also remove the "Run Yotta" shortcut from your desktop as you don't need it.
-Now Micro:Pi can be started using the command `python -m micropi` from the same folder as `README.md` and `install.sh`.
-If you wish to install Micro:Pi as such that it can be started from the terminal anywhere, then you will have to follow instructions for installing python modules.
-A `setup.py` script is planned to automate the final step.
+####Installing
+Now open a terminal in the same folder as `README.md` and `setup.py` and run `python setup.py install`.
+This will install Micro:Pi and you are now able to start Micro:Pi from the terminal with the command `micropi` and you can start the serial monitor with `micropi-serial`.